-The configuration registers on the AK004-TR are located on SPI addresses from 0x00 to 0x2E.
+The configuration registers on the IIC215 are located on SPI addresses from 0x00 to 0x2E.
 Table 43 on page 66 lists all configuration registers.
-It is highly recommended to use SmartRF[®] Studio [8] to generate optimum register settings.
+It is highly recommended to use SmartRF® Studio [8] to generate optimum register settings.
 The detailed description of each register is found in Section 29.1 and 29.2, starting on page 69.
 All configuration registers can be both written to and read.
 The R/W bit controls if the register should be written to or read.
 When writing to registers, the status byte is sent on the SO pin each time a header byte or data byte is transmitted on the SI pin.
 When reading from registers, the status byte is sent on the SO pin each time a header byte is transmitted on the SI pin.

 Registers with consecutive addresses can be accessed in an efficient way by setting the burst bit (B) in the header byte.
 The address bits $(A_5 - A_0)$ set the start address in an internal address counter.
-This counter is incremented by one each new byte (every 8 the R/W bit is one.
+This counter is incremented by one each new byte (every 8 clock pulses).
+The burst access is either a read or a write access and must be terminated by setting CSn high.